soxueren/atsd/integration/alteryx/README.md

 6. **Formula** tool.
 Connect its input to the **J** (_inner join_) output of the 3rd node.
 Next, create a new column to store result.
    Name it `value`.
-Fill in the expression to calculate it, and do not forget to specify the correct resultant data type.
+Fill in the expression to calculate it, and specify the correct resultant data type.

    ![](images/add_column.png)

    ![](images/formula.png)

 7. **Summarize** tool.
-Select fields from above to get the actions list as shown below on the image.
-Be careful, **Output Field Name** for the computed field must be `value` here.
+Select fields from above to get the actions list as shown below on the image. **Output Field Name** for the computed field must be `value` here.

    ![](images/summarize.png)